raoulkumar/GraingerAssesment/README.md

 Jupyter notebook has work for both parts of the assessment.

 <h3> Assessment #1 </h3>
-Using the Jupyter notebook called data_exploration.ipynb I created a linear regression model with a set of features to predict the probability of a vehicle with unknown make is produced by one of the top 25 manufacturers from the data set.
+Using the Jupyter notebook called data_exploration.ipynb I created a logistic regression model with a set of features to predict the probability of a vehicle with unknown make is produced by one of the top 25 manufacturers from the data set.

 This model has been saved to a local file 'LR_top25_model.sav' so it can be quickly loaded when running the server.